open-cloud/open-cloud.github.io.old/4_notes.md

    Administering a Deployment section.

-8. Why does the Deployment page include both an Images selector and an images tab.
-Seems like the later is unnecessary.
+8. Why does the Deployment page include both an Images selector and an Images tab.
+Seems like the latter is unnecessary.
 If that's not the case, document the tab.

 9. Make sure user's can't set/unset Admin and Read-Only buttons in